 - Grilling Safety Flyer from the US Fire Administration

 - Burn Safety from the US Fire Administration

 - Water Safety from the American Red Cross

 - River and Lake Safety from the US Forest Service

 Pending fire restrictions, March 1st begins the open burning Season for all Missoula County Residents.
 Open burning permits are sold by the county and city residents with a minimum 1 acre parcel of land are eligible.
 For more on our open burning policy and how to get a permit, see our Missoula Burn Permits page.

 Campfires, Fire Pits, and Bonfires: Open Space Restrictions and/or Closures

-Please note that all open fires including campfires and wood fueled fire pits are prohibited throughout the year within the City of Missoula per City Ordinance 3175 (PDF).
-Open space restrictions and closures are implemented only in situations where the public's safety and firefighter safety is at great risk.
+Please note that all open fires including campfires and wood fueled fire pits are prohibited throughout the year within the City of Missoula per Missoula Municipal Code 8.60.
+Open space restrictions and closures are implemented only in situations where the public’s safety and firefighter safety is at great risk.